NoahPerkovich/pi-pico-mag/README.md

 - A button between hte two switches is for stopping data aquisition.
 This should be used before powering down the instrument to allow the sd card to be unmounted.
 - A button near the pico can be used to restart the entire initialization then data aquisition.
 When not connected to a pc for serial monitoring. you can interpret the lights on the board as indicators that the process is running correctly.
 If a light does not flicker on the sd card's board.
 This indicates that data is not being recorded.
 Restart with the button.
 When using gps, the blue LED should pulse every second.
 If gps is enabled and this is not occuring, restart with the button.

+Files are saved in binary format with some basic metadata saved in plain text at the beginning of each file.
+The binary format for one samplie is:
+- Pack data: [raw_data (3 bytes), combined_time (4 bytes)] for single component measurement
+- Pack data: [raw_data_x (3 bytes), combined_time_x (4 bytes), raw_data_y (3 bytes), combined_time_y (4 bytes)]
+And the syncronization pulese is savd in the most significant bit in the combined_time or combine_time_x.

+Basic file read and plotting can be done with the notebook (read_sensor_files.ipynb).
+Because the 2 component measurment is still onot optimized and likely requires an additional ADS for high rate sampling, the notebook currently only reads 3SI formated files which are the sinlge component files.
+Small modification can be made to read the 2 component files, however this is a work in progress.